MazzottaG/PyQASP/README.md

 ```
 pyqasp myprogram.qasp
 ```
-Notice that rareqs and depqbf solvers require python interpreter to be installed on your machine use -h option to get available options
+###### Notice that rareqs and depqbf solvers require python interpreter to be installed on your machine

+Use -h option to get available options
 ```
 pyqasp -h
 ```